AnaZonia/moon_notes/Land Use.md

 - [ ] How to define the feature space for classification in Panama?
 - [ ] Besides multispectral, could it be an advantage to add SAR data?
 - [ ] How does time series help us classify, and how would we implement that?

-Note: Brian and Morgane's previous efforts included using atmospherically corrected Landsat data, but only the 9 bands were input into random forest.
-His issue was that the training data would not be useful across footprints - training worked well for one footprint at a time only.
-Mapbiomas seems to improve on this issue by ==using 90 features, and training the data for the whole country all at once, for each year==.
-This approach should work well for Panama.
 ## How does MapBiomas do it?
 Here I write a short summary of:
 - [ATBD Collection 8 MapBiomas](https://brasil.mapbiomas.org/wp-content/uploads/sites/4/2023/09/ATBD-Collection-8-v1.1.docx.pdf)